mikepan/GameEngineBook/text/04-Animation.md

 To set the value in the Motion actuator, you need to calculate the object speed in Blender and convert it to the game engine.
 The calculation is simple and is going to give you the precise speed.
 If, however, you don't feel like doing math today, let trial and error be your guide.

-The speed[md]in Blender units by seconds[md]is equal to two strides (0.23 x 2) divided by the number of cycles per second[ms]the frame range of your animation cycle (40) divided by the Blender fps playback value.
+The speed-in Blender units by seconds-is equal to two strides (0.23 x 2) divided by the number of cycles per second - the frame range of your animation cycle (40) divided by the Blender fps playback value.
 The game engine uses the same frame rate as Blender, to be set in the Render panel to 30fps.
 So for Momo, the speed we are working with is 0.35 Blender units per second: 0.46 / (40/30).

 The value to use in the Motion actuator is the object speed times the frequency on which the Motion actuator is activated.
 Since we are using an Always sensor triggering every logic tic, the frequency is 1/60 or 0.017.
 If you change your game to run at 30 logic tics per second, the frequency would be double (2/60 or 0.033).
 The multiplication of the speed times the frequency is the value you will add to the component of the actuator.
 The final Loc is [0, -0.0059, 0] X, Y, and Z respectively (see Figure 4.47).